 Athletic Training Admission Information

 Due to guidelines set forth by CAATE, enrollment in the curriculum is limited.
 Students should submit application materials prior to March 15 to be given first consideration for acceptance as a prospective athletic training student for the fall semester.
 A student is considered a prospective athletic training student if he/she does not have any athletic training experience at the collegiate level.
 Prospective athletic training students take prerequisite courses and begin clinical rotations in the athletic training room on an observation level.
 At the end of fall semester, each student will have an interview with athletic training faculty and staff.
 To initiate the application process, complete and return the athletic training application form.
-Prospective students also submit transcripts and letters of recommendation as explained on the application form.
+Prospective students also submit letters of recommendation as explained on the application form.
 Prospective students will also be required have a physical examination to ensure that a student will be able to meet the technical standards or minimum physical requirements of the program, show proof of required immunizations, and have a criminal background check (see descriptions below).
 These procedures are in place to assure proper clinical placement or accommodation.

 Application for Athletic Training Program *

-(in .pdf format) and mail it to:
+Download this form (in .pdf format) and mail it to:

-Robin Ploeger, EdD, ATC/L
+Robin Ploeger, EdD, ATC, LAT

 University of Tulsa

 * The athletic training application is in addition to the application required for admittance to The University of Tulsa.